dstnbrkr/componentkit/_docs/datasource-basics.md

 permalink: /docs/datasource-basics.html
 ---

+In this section we will go through the different basic steps associated to the creation of a `UICollectionView` powered by components.

 We will assume a simple setup with a `UIViewController` using a `UICollectionView` that uses a `UICollectionViewFlowLayout`.

 ### Setup

 #### Component Provider
-The datasource is responsible for creating a component corresponding to each model.
+The `CKCollectionViewDataSource` is responsible for creating a component corresponding to each model.

 This transformation should be defined as a method on a class conforming to `CKComponentProviding`.
-This class will then be passed to the `CKCollectionViewDataSource` as the component provider, and the datasource will call the provide every time it needs to generate a component for a model.
+This class will then be passed to the `CKCollectionViewDataSource` as the component provider, and the datasource will call the provider every time it needs to generate a component for a model.

 Let's make our UIViewController be the component provider here.